-Tables 9 and 10 below provide estimated sources and uses of MTW funds for FY 2022.
-As PHA's funding levels for future periods are unknown at the present time, this table provides preliminary projections.
-Actual sources and uses are expected to vary based on the level of funding provided to PHA and the level of actual expenses.
-PHA's estimated Sources and Uses budget for FY 2022 assumes continued reductions in Public Housing Operating Subsidy, Capital Fund Program, HCV, and HCV Administrative fees.
-The tables follow HUD's required formats and do not include information on Non-MTW funding sources and uses.
+Tables 9 and 10 below provide estimates of the sources and application of MTW funds for FY 2023.
+As PHA's funding levels for future periods are unknown at the present time, these tables provide preliminary projections and are subject to change based on the actual level of funding provided to PHA.
+The tables follow HUD's Financial Data Schedule (FDS) format and do not include information on Non-MTW funding sources or uses.